-- 1. The proposed annexation with rezoning to B-2, General Retail Business, Special Use for a drive-through use and Final Plat of Subdivision for lot consolidation shall substantially conform to the Architectural and Engineering plans and documents attached to the Department of Community Development Memorandum dated January 9, 2012, except as such plans may be modified to conform to Village Codes and Ordinances. - 2.
+- 1. The proposed annexation with rezoning to B-2, General Retail Business, Special Use for a drive-through use and Final Plat of Subdivision for lot consolidation shall substantially conform to the Architectural and Engineering plans and documents attached to this Memorandum, except as such plans may be modified to conform to Village Codes and Ordinances. - 2.
 The Special Use shall only be valid for a retail pharmacy with a drive-through in substantial compliance with the approved plans.
 Any other non-residential use shall require review and approval by the Village of Downers Grove Plan Commission and Village Council. - 3.
 The petitioner shall install speed limit pavement markings on Woodward Avenue adjacent to the site. - 4.
-The Woodward Avenue driveway shall include signage prohibiting left turns onto Woodward Avenue.
-The 63rd Street driveway shall be designed with physical barriers allowing only right in/right out access. - 5.
-The hours of operation for the store shall be 8:00 am 10:00 pm seven days a week.
-The drive-through window hours of operation shall cease at 10:00 pm. - 6.
-Delivery truck and refuse haulers servicing the site shall be restricted to the hours of 8:00 am 10:00 pm. - 7.
-The proposed parking lot light poles shall be maximum 30 ft. high as measured from the adjacent grade to the highest point on the structure and shall be shielded box light fixtures in a manner deemed acceptable by the Director of Community Development. - 8.
+No truck traffic is allowed on Woodward Avenue.
+All delivery trucks must enter and exit the site from 63rd Street.
+A "no-trucks" sign shall be installed on the south side of Woodward Avenue driveway for vehicles exiting the site. - 5.
+The hours of operations shall be 8:00 am 10:00 pm seven days a week.
+The drive-through window shall be closed after 10:00 pm. - 6.
+The delivery hours shall be 8:00 am 9:00 pm, seven days a week. - 7.
+The proposed parking lot light poles shall be maximum 30 ft. high as measured from the adjacent grade to the highest point on the structure. - 8.
 A directional sign for drive-through window shall be installed at the southwest corner of the building for vehicles entering the site off of 63rd Street. - 9.
 No illuminated signage shall be permitted on the north side of the building. - 10.
-All rooftop units shall be fully screened from view in all directions in a manner deemed acceptable by the Director of Community Development. - 11.
-The building shall be fully sprinkled and equipped with automatic and manual fire alarm system.

-- 12. Prior to the issuance of the building permit, the petitioner shall obtain permits from the DuPage County Highway Department for the proposed work in the 63rd Street right-of-way. - 13.
-A new fire hydrant shall be provided within 100 feet of the Fire Department connection. - 14.
-The applicant shall use their best efforts to relocate and screen the existing traffic signal control box at the northwest corner of 63rd Street and Woodward Avenue in a manner deemed acceptable by the Director of Community Development.
+The building shall be fully sprinkled and equipped with automatic and manual fire alarm system. - 11.
+Prior to the issuance of the building permit, the petitioner shall obtain permits from the DuPage County Highway Department for the proposed work in the 63rd Street right-of-way - 12.
+A new fire hydrant shall be provided within 100 feet of the Fire Department connection.